Information for High School Students

 Just as important as scholastic success to the medical school admissions board are other attributes, such as, evidence of curiosity and initiative, evidence of compassion and concern for the welfare of human beings and evidence that the student's interest in medicine is genuine.

-At the present time we receive approximately one hundred applications per year for the twenty available WWAMI positions.
-Many Montana students (about twenty per year) attend other medical schools in the United States.
+At the present time we receive approximately one hundred applications per year for the thirty available WWAMI positions.
+Many Montana students (about thirty per year) attend other medical schools in the United States.
 Nationwide there are approximately three applicants for each available place in American medical schools.

-Students in the WWAMI Program pay in-state tuition rates for one year at Montana State University (approximately $9,000 per year) and for three years at the University of Washington (approximately $21,000 per year).
+Students in the WWAMI Program pay in-state tuition rates for one and a half years at Montana State University (approximately $9,000 per year) and for two and a half years at the University of Washington (approximately $21,000 per year).
 In addition, students pay $4,688 per year for tuition surcharge which is used to fund a debt repayment program for physicians who practice in an area of Montana that has a physician shortage.
 These tuition rates are slightly below the national averages for publicly supported medical education and greatly below the tuition rates of private medical schools.
 Nevertheless, most medical students acquire some indebtedness during the years of their medical education.
 The average indebtedness of WWAMI medical students who graduated in 2004 was $110,000.

 We are pleased that you are taking an early interest in a medical career.
 If you have any other questions or if there is anything that we can do to assist you in achieving your goal, please don't hesitate to call or write us.